Languages at Duke

 How are languages classes at Duke different from classes at, say, Princeton, Harvard, Yale, Stanford, or Columbia, or other institutions?

 Duke’s language programs have been constructed over the years to integrate closely with the larger cultural studies missions and goals of the departments in which they are embedded.
 Duke’s programs make a conscious effort to integrate language, literature and cultural study at every level of the curriculum, beginning in FL 101.
 Each course and level is constructed as part of a coherent and integrated whole.
 The fact that each course in the sequence is carefully designed to build on the previous one and prepare students for the next level makes it difficult to articulate with courses and programs at other institutions.
-This is one reason students benefit most by taking all their foreign language courses in sequence at Duke, or as part of Duke study abroad programs.
+This is one reason students benefit most by taking all their language courses in sequence at Duke, or as part of Duke study abroad programs.

 Back to top >